 To be honest, one of the things I found most interesting about the students at the Galvanize Data Science Immersive was that there was a pretty big range of ages represented.
-I had never consciously thought to myself, “only young people would attend a coding bootcamp”, but I was nevertheless surprised to see older men and women in my cohort and in the cohorts I’ve seen pass through since.
+I had never consciously thought to myself, “only young people would attend a coding bootcamp”, but I was nevertheless surprised to see older men and women in my cohort and in the cohorts I’ve seen pass through since, perhaps training to gain access to the highest-paying jobs for people over 50.

 Upon reflection, I would now say this is one of the great advantages of coding bootcamps.
 While a 25-year-old might be able to take four years to go back to school to retrain for a new career the old-fashioned way, a 45-year-old probably can’t — they’re more likely to have a mortgage to pay and a child in college.
-Three months, however, is something almost anyone can afford to invest in a new skill set.
+Three months, however, is something almost anyone can afford to invest in a new skill set, even when attending coding bootcamp while working.

 With this having been said, let’s explore what attending a bootcamp as an older adult means.